Structural Integrity Assessment of Assets

 6. Anomalies assessment Overview

-• a.
-Level 1 assessment will be carried out for all the identified anomalies considering failure stress, acceptable safety factor and FCA
+• Level 1 assessment will be carried out for all the identified anomalies considering failure stress, acceptable safety factor and FCA

-• b.
-If level 1 assessment shows unacceptable anomalies, these defects will be identified as inputs for dig verification and additional NDE
+• If level 1 assessment shows unacceptable anomalies, these defects will be identified as inputs for dig verification and additional NDE

-• c.
-The identified defect locations will be superimposed on the actual pipeline map for providing locations for dig verification
+• The identified defect locations will be superimposed on the actual pipeline map for providing locations for dig verification

 7. Identifying potential for SCC by considering the following

-• b.
-The operating temperature hashistorically exceeded 38ºC
+• The operating temperature hashistorically exceeded 38ºC

-• d.
-Age and coating type
+• Age and coating type

 8. Identifying consequences for the anomalies

-• a.
-Consequences of failure for identified defects will be correlated with pipeline location class (population density) and risk-based inspection or time-based approach will be considered for mitigations.
+• Consequences of failure for identified defects will be correlated with pipeline location class (population density) and risk-based inspection or time-based approach will be considered for mitigations.

 9. Integrity Assessment